AS/ISAF Offshore Safety and Sea Survival

 - Personal safety equipment

-- Distress situations, abandon ship procedures, and liferafts
+- Distress situations and abandon ship procedures

 - Man overboard prevention and recovery

-- Distress flares and EPIRBS
+- Distress flares and EPIRBs

-- Fire precautions and firefighting
+- Fire safety and firefighting techniques

 - Communications equipment (VHF, GMDSS, SATCOM)

-Instructors and equipment
+Instructors and Equipment

-Location
+Course Location

 What's included